Skip to content

 TextColumn::make('email', 'Email')->sortable()

 Non-sortable columns show no sort indicator.
-Sortable columns show when inactive, when ascending, when descending.
+Sortable columns show when inactive, a chevron up when ascending, and a chevron down when descending.

 Default Sort